shadikur/chefClient/README.md

 - Live URL: https://thai-chef-e1bc4.web.app/

-The website "https://thai-chef-e1bc4.web.app/" is a single-page web application built using modern web development technologies such as React.js, Firebase, and Bootstrap.
+This website, is a single-page web application built using modern web development technologies such as React.js, Firebase, and Bootstrap.
 The website provides information about a Thai restaurant called "Thai Chef", including its menu, location, hours of operation, and contact information.

 The front-end of the website is built using React.js, a popular JavaScript library for building user interfaces.
 React.js allows for the creation of dynamic and responsive user interfaces, which enhance the user experience.
 The website's UI is also designed using the Bootstrap CSS framework, which helps create a clean and modern layout.